top of page

 What Is a Culture Keeper?

-A Black Culture Keeper is someone who holds and practices cultural knowledge rooted in the African diaspora and is willing to share it in community.
+A Culture Keeper is someone who holds and practices cultural knowledge rooted in the African diaspora and is willing to share it in community.

 This could include: